Gone With The....

 Quinn Bennett

-I'm not sure I agree about C Programming.
+I'm not sure I agree about GPGPU.
 To me, it seemed more like GPGPU.

 Riley Martinez